 SPOR PIHCI Comparative Program and Policy Analysis Grant

 Our SPOR Quick Strike research team partnered with stakeholders across Canada in 2016 to conduct a Comparative Policy Analysis that was funded through CIHR and matching partners.
-Our team is engaged in comparing current programs and the structures and policies in Canadian provinces and territories that govern primary health care, community-based social services, public health and community supports required for children and seniors, namely children/youth with high functional needs and community-dwelling older adults experiencing functional decline.
-I lead the research on children/youth.
+Our team is engaged in comparing current programs, structures, and policies in Canadian provinces and territories that govern primary health care, community-based social services, public health and community support required for children and seniors.
+Namely children/youth with high functional needs and community-dwelling older adults experiencing functional decline.

 SPOR PIHCI Knowledge Synthesis Grant Comparative: Interventions to support transitions in care for children and families with complex health care needs in the community